totalnoMartina/aromatic-experience/README.md

 [Create a Diary App](https://www.youtube.com/watch?v=YkpEtE_x6xk)
 - The ERD was made using [SmartDraw](https://www.smartdraw.com/)

-- Help with documenting deployment was found on this link [How to get started with Git](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository) and inspired by [Catherine Trevor](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository)'s README.md
+- Help with documenting deployment was found on this link [How to get started with Git](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository) and inspired by [Catherine Trevor](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository)'s README.md example as well as ideas from Iulia Konovalova and Tim Nelson for making README better in details.